Barnsdall Independent School District

 The Barnsdall Independent School District, also known as Barnsdall Public Schools (BPS), is a school district based in Barnsdall, Oklahoma United States.
-It includes an elementary school and a secondary (middle-high) school.
+It includes Barnsdall Elementary School and Barnsdall High School.

 It includes Barnsdall and most of Pershing census-designated place.

 The district contains 435 students across the three schools.

 History

 Jeff Lay was superintendent from circa 2017, until 2022.